-Shettima: FG’ll Support Speedy Passage Of Bill Seeking To Expand ICSAN’s Mandate
+Shettima: FG’ll Support Speedy Passage of Bill Seeking To Expand ICSAN’s Mandate

 Deji Elumoye in Abuja

-Vice President Kashim Shettima on Friday assured the Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN) that the federal government will reach out to major stakeholders to fast-track the passage of its amendment bill aimed at scaling the impact of the institute.
+Vice President Kashim Shettima yesterday assured the Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN) that the federal government will reach out to major stakeholders to fast-track the passage of its amendment bill aimed at scaling the impact of the institute.

 The bill currently before the National Assembly aims to change the institute’s name to better reflect modern governance practices and expand its mandate beyond traditional secretarial duties.